leonardogyn/telegramAPI/README.md

 # telegramAPI
-Projeto didático sobre a utilização da API do telegram com PHP
+Projeto didático sobre a utilização da API do telegram com PHP (Didactic project on the use of telegram API with PHP)